 - The crumble should be a beautiful golden colour, with bits of the fruit bubbling through around the edges.

-- Naturally, the ingredients can be varied to reflect the seasons – another of my favourites is apple and plum crumble – just cut the stoned plums into quarters and add to the apples for the last 5 minutes of gentle cooking as above.
-I like fruit to retain its shape, hence the shorter cooking time for the plums.
+- Naturally, the ingredients can be varied to reflect the seasons – another of my favourites is apple and plum crumble – just cut the stoned plums into quarters and add to the apples as above.
+Try to make sure that the plums are fairly ripe – if they’re not, as is so often the case, cook them separately for about 15 minutes in the oven, the add to the uncooked apples as before.
 Some cinnamon and vanilla extract add to the flavour.

 - August 2018: My new seasonal flavour is Apple and Blackberry – the Blackberries are in the hedges at this time of year, so pick them, use them, and possibly freeze a handful for deep mid-winter!

-- Rhubarb Crumble – possibly my favourite of all – use about 400g Rhubarb chopped – just cook it gently in the oven for about 30 minutes before topping with the crumble mixture and make the crumble – you can add a little dried ginger if you like, and I tend to keep the orange zest in, as it definitely adds a certain something to the dish.
+- Rhubarb Crumble – possibly my favourite of all – use about 500g Rhubarb chopped finely – then top with the Crumble mixture as before.
+You can sprinkle over a little dried ginger if you like, and I tend to keep the orange zest in, as it definitely adds a certain something to the dish.
+Don’t forget to try my favourite combo, and add a few chopped Strawberries to the Rhubarb – the flavours are made for each other!